 There are many types of counsellors and psychotherapists, and choosing a therapist can be a daunting task.
 Clinical Psychologists benefit from a robust scientific training in assessments and in a range of therapeutic approaches, which enables us to consider the evidence base and choose the most helpful way to work with individuals.
 We are also very experienced in a wide range of difficulties having trained in a range of mental health services.
 Many clients like the reassurance that this robust training and experience gives.

 What happens once I get in touch with Oxford Clinical Psychology?

-Once you get in touch with us, Gillian will discuss (via email or phone) what might be a most helpful first step. .
+Once you get in touch with us, our practice administrator will discuss (via email or phone) what might be a most helpful first step.

 Our usual next step would be to set up an initial appointment with you to get things started.
 In this appointment we would look to develop and understanding of what is going on for you and discuss a possible plan for moving forwards.
 Many clients come for between 6 and 12 sessions – although some opt for some longer term therapeutic work.

 We will discuss with you what we feel the likely timescales might be, although this is not an exact science!
 We would always seek to review with you how things are going and whether you are happy with how things are progressing.

 How do I pay?

 We are registered with the major health insurers, so you just need to provide us with your authorisation code and membership details.

 Clients who are self-funding can pay on the day or can pay by bank transfer on receipt of an invoice (which is sent out at the end of each month).